 More technical data for each interchange and comparison with horizontal radiuses R = 250 m and R = 550 m:

 Construction cost comparison has not been made because the price depends on the width of the ramps and the number of lanes.
-For the speed of 80 km/h on the left directional ramp we need a horizontal radius R = 300 m.

 The lengths of all ramps at other interchanges are 20-75% longer than in the ITL Interchange.

 The lengths of all overpasses at other interchanges are from two to five times longer than in the ITL Interchange.
 In Stack-Interchange, the length of the overpasses is longer by the factor of 2.5, but it has a four-level construction.

 A comparison is made for interchanges with horizontal radius of the left directional ramp 250 m.
 For larger radii and in a greater number of lanes, the price difference is even higher in favor of the ITL Interchange.